There is no doubt that cycling has gained popularity in the past 5 years as more and more people are getting on the bike.

 Cycling drunk is as dangerous as driving drunk.

-A 2015 US Department of Transport statistics showed that 27% of cyclist killed had been drinking.
+A 2015 US Department of Transport statistics showed that 27% of cyclists killed had been drinking.

-In many places, it is as illegal as getting behind the wheel and can carry the same kind of penalties.
+It is as illegal as getting behind the wheel in many places and can carry the same kind of penalties.
 It also offers the same kind of risk but without 2 tonnes of steel and airbags to protect you should something go wrong.

 24. Act like A Vehicle

-When you ride on the roads, in the eyes of the law you are considered a vehicle.
+When you ride on the roads, you are considered a vehicle in the eyes of the law.

 So behave like one.

-This can be tough as in most countries, cyclists are not viewed as vehicles and certainly not as equals.
-Yet we have the same rights and the same responsibilities on most roads in most countries.
+This can be tough because cyclists are not viewed as vehicles and certainly not as equals in most countries.
+Yet, we have the same rights and the same responsibilities on most roads in most countries.

 With those rights come responsibilities.

-Obey traffic laws, stop at junctions and traffic lights, use lights when required and behave as you would expect others to behave on the road.
-It’s not only your safety at stake here but you have opinion to balance too.
+Obey traffic laws, stop at junctions and traffic lights, use lights when required, and behave as you would expect others to act on the road.
+It’s not only your safety at stake here, but you have an opinion to balance too.

 Drivers who see cyclists ignore traffic rules soon take a dislike to us.
-A bad opinion takes a lot longer to change than a good one!
+A bad opinion carries a lot longer to change than a good one!